 Dorchester County officials are investigating what Coroner Chris Nisbet called the “suspicious” death of a 37-year-old Summerville woman.

-Tabetha Grooms died May 9 at a Charleston hospital, according to an obituary.
-She is survived by her husband, Larry Robert Grooms, 31, of Summerville.
+Tabetha Grooms died on May 9 at a Charleston hospital, according to an obituary.
+She is survived by her husband Larry Robert Grooms of Summerville, according to the obituary.

-On April 28, sheriff’s deputies and paramedics were dispatched to Grooms’ West Turner Street home about 10 p.m. concerning an intoxicated person fainting in a bathroom, a Dorchester County Sheriff’s Office incident report states.
+On April 28, sheriff’s deputies and paramedics were dispatched to Grooms’ West Turner Street home about 10 p.m. concerning an intoxicated person fainting in a bathroom, a Sheriff’s Office incident report states.

-Tabetha Grooms was already on a backboard when deputies arrived, according to the report.
+Tabetha Grooms was already loaded onto a backboard when deputies arrived, according to the report.
 She did not move or speak and it appeared as though she was being given oxygen, deputies said.